The Journal of the Brewers Association

 The annual Industry Review issue (May/June) tallies production for every craft brewery in America, from brewpubs to regional breweries, with analysis for each segment.

-Don’t forget: BA membership also includes a digital subscription to the magazine with an archive dating back 20 years!
+Don’t forget: BA membership also includes a digital subscription to the magazine with an archive dating back 20 years (Log in for access)!

 Interested in advertising in The New Brewer?
 View the current rate card and get more information.